envoyproxy/gateway/docs/latest/design/extending-envoy-gateway.md

 apiVersion: config.gateway.envoyproxy.io/v1alpha1
 kind: EnvoyGateway
 extension:
-  apiGroups:
+  resources:
-  - apiGroup: example.myextension.io
+  - group: example.myextension.io
-    apiVersion: v2
+    version: v2
-    kinds:
+    kind: OAuth2Filter
+  hooks:
+    post:
+    - Route
+    - VirtualHost
+    - HTTPListener
-    - OAuth2Filter
+    - Translation
   service:
     host: my-extension.example
     port: 443
     tls:
-      type: secret
-      secret:
+      certificateRef:
-        name: my-extension
+        name: my-secret
-        namespace: example
+        namespace: default
 ```

+An extension must supply connection information in the `extension.service` field so that Envoy Gateway can communicate with the extension.
+The `tls` configuration is optional.

+If the extension wants Envoy Gateway to watch resources for it then the extension must configure the optional `extension.resources` field and supply a list of:

+- `group`: the API group of the resource
+- `version`: the API version of the resource
+- `kind`: the Kind of resource

+The extension can configure the `extension.hooks` field to specify which hook points it would like to support.
+If a given hook is not listed here then it will not be executed even
+if the extension is configured properly.
+This allows extension developers to only opt-in to the hook points they want to make use of.

 This configuration is required to be provided at bootstrap and modifying the registered extension during runtime is not currently supported.
-Envoy Gateway will keep track of the registered extension and its `apiGroups` and `kinds` when processing Gateway API resources.
+Envoy Gateway will keep track of the registered extension and its API `groups` and `kinds` when processing Gateway API resources.

 ## Extending Gateway API and the Data Plane

 Envoy Gateway manages [Envoy][] deployments, which act as the data plane that handles actual user traffic.
 Users configure the data plane using the K8s Gateway API resources which Envoy
 Gateway converts into [Envoy specific configuration (xDS)][] to send over to Envoy.

 Gateway API offers [ExtensionRef filters][] and [Policy Attachments][] as extension points for implementers to use.
 Envoy Gateway extends the Gateway API using these extension points to provide support for [rate limiting][]
-and [authentication][].
-The initial design of Envoy Gateway extensions will primarily focus on ExtensionRef filters, where users can reference a custom resource as an HTTP Filter.
+and [authentication][] native to the project.
+The initial design of Envoy Gateway extensions will primarily focus on ExtensionRef filters so that extension developers can reference their own resources as HTTP Filters in the same way
+that Envoy Gateway has native support for rate limiting and authentication filters.

-When Envoy Gateway encounters an [HTTPRoute][] or [GRPCRoute][] that has an `ExtensionRef` `filter` with an `apiGroup` and `kind` that Envoy Gateway does not support, it will first
+When Envoy Gateway encounters an [HTTPRoute][] or [GRPCRoute][] that has an `ExtensionRef` `filter` with a `group` and `kind` that Envoy Gateway does not support, it will first
 check the registered extension to determine if it supports the referenced object before considering it a configuration error.

 This allows users to be able to reference additional filters provided by their Envoy Gateway Extension, in their `HTTPRoute`s / `GRPCRoute`s: